cloudfoundry/statsd-injector-release/README.md

 A visual of how it fits in the broader loggregator architecture can be found in the [Loggregator Architecture docs](https://docs.cloudfoundry.org/loggregator/architecture.html).

+For example, this is used in CF by the components UAA and CAPI.

 ### Development

 The binary for `statsd_injector` is build from the code is `src/`.
 To run the